ExtraE113/CS525/projects/midterm/readme.md

 To run the code, just compile and run the appropriate file.

+I make extensive use of list-transformation functions, specifically:
+- map
+- filter
+- forall
+- fold_left (reduce)
+- range

+Those are all implemented in pure lambda calculus, and for the most part have (commented out) tests.

 I've also made some minor changes to midterm.sats.

 term_type1_ck now takes another argument `msg`; if the typecheck fails it prints msg.